GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Evaluation methodology

 To generate each set of reads, we select random sequences from the reference genome of \textit{Pan troglodytes}~\cite{PanTroglodytesGenome}.
-We estimate the length of the random sequences based on the dataset size and the read length (for datasets with fixed-length reads) or the average read length (for datasets with variable-length reads) to ensure a coverage depth of at least \SI{40}{\times}.
+We estimate the length of the random sequences based on the dataset size and the read length (for datasets with fixed-length reads) or the average read length (for datasets with variable-length reads) to ensure a coverage depth of at least 40$\times$.
 Theoretically, high coverage is critical for \emph{de novo} assembly in the pairwise alignment step because it guarantees that each position in the genome is sequenced multiple times, which increases the likelihood that any two reads will share a true overlap.
 In practice, ensuring high coverage in our evaluations guarantees a sufficient number of overlapping reads to enable reliable pairwise alignments.
 Figure~\ref{Figure4} illustrates the distribution of read lengths in the generated FASTQ files for the simulated datasets with variable read lengths.